hughes84/ambust/README.md

 Special thank you goes to Laura from Code Institute for keeping me motivated on weekly stand up calls on slack throughout project.
 Always available for guidance.
 Thank you to all at Code Institute for the opportunity.
-My peers on slack especially Jamie O'Neill who often took time from his own schedule to look over my work.
+My peers on slack especially Cohort Jamie O'Neill who often took time from his own schedule to look over my work.

 [Back to Table of Contents](#table-of-contents)